Vultaire/flashcards/README.rst

 ============

 You must have Python 2.7 with Tkinter, or Python 2.6 with Tkinter and argparse.
-The program has been tested to various degrees on Windows and Linux.
+The program has been tested on both Windows and Linux.

 **Note:** This tool **must** have its arguments supplied via the command line, or via a wrapper script; there are no interactive